vcu-ssg/ssg-quarto-website/README.md

 # ssg-quarto-website

-Quarter working website for the SSGVIP project
+Quarto working website for the SSGVIP project